demisto/content-docs/docs/integrations/manage-custom-content-for-connectors.md

 :::warning
 Using `--force-id` is strongly discouraged.
 Only use this flag if you are an advanced administrator explicitly maintaining custom IDs outside standard system pack boundaries.

+Before using this flag, verify ALL of the following:
+1. Your chosen ID is completely unique and does NOT match the original integration ID.
+2. Your chosen ID does NOT match any integration ID published on the Marketplace.
 :::

 If you must upload without the `_copy` marker, pass the `--force-id` flag: